jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-03.md

 "Eight," Maya called.
 "We're on a schedule."

-Sophia made it downstairs in seven minutes—jeans, Westwood hoodie, hair in a messy ponytail—grabbed her coat and the coffee Maya offered, and let herself be dragged to the car.
+Sophia made it downstairs in seven minutes—jeans, St. Paul's hoodie, hair in a messy ponytail—grabbed her coat and the coffee Maya offered, and let herself be dragged to the car.

 "So," Maya said once they were driving toward the mall.
 "Dinner."